 Nuoc Cham, a Vietnamese dressing or condiment is easy to make and requires only a few ingredients.
-Lime juice, sugar, fish sauce, chili pepper, garlic and water.
+Lime juice, sugar, fish sauce, chili peppers, garlic and water.
 For those of you wrinkling your nose at fish sauce, know this: When properly balanced, you don’t really taste it.
 Without it, the dish falls short.
-I do understand this requires a bit of trust.

 In Vietnam, Nuoc Cham Dressing is a staple, like ketchup is here.
 Variations of the basic recipe are used to flavor many dishes, and we most commonly know it as- the sauce that is served with fresh spring rolls.